kennysmithed/oels2022/index.md

 I am sticking some extra documented experiments I have created here, in case they are useful for someone or provide inspiration.

 - [Co-speech gesture experiment](bonus/cospeech_gesture.md), presenting a video and getting button/text responses.
 - [Semantic extension experiment]](https://github.com/kennysmithed/SemanticExtension).
-This is a simple experiment looking at how participants extend the meaning of signals.
+This is a more complex experiment looking at how participants extend the meaning of novel signals in a communication game.
 Based on the dyadic interaction code from week 10, but includes additional machinery to deal with a wider range of participant drop-outs, has on-screen trial counters, a warm-up with catch trials.

 ### Additional drop-in labs